Special Operations Executive (SOE) Codes

 Scullion, FR, Apr 19, 1943: independent French mission to sabotage Les Telots shale oil refinery.

-Seafront, AU, Oct 12, 1944: establishment of safe route to Salzburg and encouragement of resistance in Salzburg; dropped to Germany by mistake.
+Seafront, AU, Oct 12, 1944: establishment of a safe route to Salzburg and encouragement of resistance in Salzburg; dropped to Germany by mistake.

 Siamang, IT, Val Maria area, helping to coordinate anti-scorch measures to protect hydroelectric plants in the region.